HTL0/HTL0/index.md

 + Database uses localStore
 + Use JavaScript work with API(https://newsapi.org/pricing) to get information.
 (Because I use API's free account, the website only works on local host).

+You can use the [editor on GitHub](https://github.com/HTL0) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
 ```markdown
 Syntax highlighted code block